OanaSpatacean/KindHeart-Solutions/README.md

 Admin Dashboard: For administrators, manage user accounts, oversee projects, and ensure smooth operations.
 Admins have the authority to add, edit, or remove projects and user information, ensuring transparency and accountability.

-Join CharityHub today and become part of a compassionate network dedicated to making a positive impact in communities across Romania!
+Join KindHeart Solutions today and become part of a compassionate network dedicated to making a positive impact in communities across Romania!

 # Technologies Used: